Chef spooning sauce onto slices of turkey

 How to handle poultry during preparation and cooking

 Before you start preparing poultry for cooking, be sure to wash your hands using the correct hand-washing method (and wash your hands after you’re done too).
-Also both before and after preparing poultry, all surfaces, equipment and utensils must be cleaned and sanitized.
+Also both before and after preparing poultry, all surfaces, equipment and utensils must be cleaned, sanitized and disinfected.

 During preparation, use a dedicated prep space or kitchen surface, as well as tools – such as knives and cutting boards – that are not used for other types of foods (such as vegetables).
 Never rinse poultry in the sink before – you work with it, as this can allow harmful bacteria to splash onto other surfaces and cause cross-contamination.